aqaPayam/NakhBot/README.md

 - Only the last 50 visible messages per chat remain available in normal chat view.
 Reported messages must be snapshotted before cleanup when needed for moderation.
 - After unlock, users can share phone number, Telegram ID, or other contact info.
 - Show one safety warning when chat unlocks.
+- Chat unlock remains active until the Match is unmatched, closed by admin/moderation, or closed because of account deletion or ban.

 Chat unlock cost: